osmosis-labs/docs/docs/overview/integrate/registration.md

     - Generally describes to the 'path' (IBC hops) that the asset takes to get to Osmosis
       - Every IBC hop is described in the path, including destination chain port and destination chain channel-id
     - Used as input for the IBC Hash function to determine the asset denomination on the destination chain.
-      - IBC denoms alway appear as: 'ibc/{SHA256 HASH of IBC Path}'
+      - IBC denoms always appear as: 'ibc/{SHA256 HASH of IBC Path}'
     - In some rare cases, some characters in the source chain's base_denom or replaced with other characters.
   - Whether the Asset is bridged (not referring to IBC transfers)